opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 # OpenSearch Service Migration CDK

 This directory contains the IaC CDK solution for deploying an OpenSearch Domain as well as the infrastructure for the Migration solution.
-Users have the ability to easily deploy their Domain using default values or provide [configuration options](#Configuration-Options) for a more customized setup.
+Users have the ability to easily deploy their infrastructure using default values or provide [configuration options](./options.md) for a more customized setup.
 The goal of this repo is not to become a one-size-fits-all solution for users- rather, this code base should be viewed as a starting point for users to use and add to individually as their custom use case requires.

 ## Getting Started